 Not all firewood is created equal.
-Some make for effective sauna firewood, while others are better for toasting marshmallows.
+Some make effective wood for saunas, while others are better for toasting marshmallows.
 But what wood is used in saunas, anyway?

-If you’re looking to fuel a sauna, it can be difficult to find a species that produces controllable optimal heat.
-You want to feel some warmth, but you don’t want to feel like you’re in an oven.
+If you’re looking to fuel a sauna, finding a species that produces controllable optimal heat can be difficult.
+You want to feel warmth but don’t want to feel like you’re in an oven.

 While softwoods can make for good kindling, we’d like to share why kiln-dried hardwood is the most effective sauna fuel you can purchase, and we’ll also show you how to store your supply.

-Combine Both Types of Firewood for Best Results
+Combine Both Types of Firewood for the Best Results

 Use Kiln-Dried Firewood